Today, people read manga comic books worldwide but the content originated in Japan.

 The company has been in the Top 3 of the largest Japanese publishing houses for many years.

-The major success of the corporation was the result of the publication of manga and shoujo manga, and the reason for the success abroad was the Young Animal magazine.
+Its major success came from the publication of manga and shoujo manga.
+Success abroad was thanks to the Young Animal magazine.

 The most popular manga published by Hakusensha is Fruits Basket and Berserk.